-In the European Economic Area (EEA) and Switzerland, Google services are provided by, and you're contracting with:
+In the European Economic Area (EEA) and Switzerland, Google services are provided by:

-Google Ireland Limited incorporated and operating under the laws of Ireland

-(Registration Number: 368047 / VAT Number: IE6388047V)
+Google Ireland Limited incorporated and operating under the laws of Ireland (Registration Number: 368047 / VAT Number: IE6388047V)

 Gordon House, Barrow Street Dublin 4 Ireland

 Age requirements

 If you're under the age required to manage your own Google Account, you must have your parent or legal guardian's permission to use a Google Account.
 Please have your parent or legal guardian read these terms with you.